pscally1005/pscally1005.github.io/_posts/meatless/2024-01-14-stuffed-pepper.markdown

 - cumin
 - appetizer
 - stuffed pepper
 Description: Stuffed peppers are a great game day appetizer or side.
 They're best served warm, so get them while you can.
-I like to have mine with a side of meatloaf or chili.
+I like to have mine with a side of <a href="bbq-meatloaf">Classic BBQ Meatloaf and Lemon Roasted Broccoli</a> or <a href="chili">Slow Cooker Chili</a>.
 They're vegetarian and gluten free too.
 Instructions:
 - Add rice and water to a small pot with water.
 Bring to a boil, cover, and reduce to a simmer.
 Cook until the rice is tender and the water is absorbed<br><br>